-The M.Div. program requires the satisfactory completion of a supervised internship carrying 12 term hours of academic credit.
-While the student may register for six hours of internship credit during each of two consecutive terms, the internship degree requirement is satisfied only upon completion of the 12 term hours.
-M.Div. internships presuppose satisfactory completion of at least 39 term hours including six term hours of required biblical studies, The Church in Its Social Context (three term hours), Christian Heritage I and II (six term hours), Introduction to Theology (three term hours), Interpretation of the Christian Message (six term hours), Introduction to Preaching (three term hours) and Word and Worship (three term hours).
+The M.Div. program requires the satisfactory completion of a supervised internship carrying 9 term hours of academic credit.
+While the student may register for a portion of internship credit during each of two consecutive terms, the internship degree requirement is satisfied only upon completion of the full 9 term hours.
+M.Div. internships presuppose satisfactory completion of at least 36 term hours including six term hours of required biblical studies, The Church in Its Social Context (three term hours), Christian Heritage I and II (six term hours), Interpretation of the Christian Message (six term hours), Introduction to Preaching (three term hours) and Word and Worship (three term hours).
 United Methodist students, who are required by the Book of Discipline to take courses in United Methodist history, doctrine and polity, are advised to take these courses prior to the internship.
 Comparable advice is given to students from other traditions.

 Internships are of three types: